miketheprogrammer/go-thrust/README.md

-From here down only works while I have  func main in the repo which will be removed soon Now back in the thrust-go directory
+From here down only works while I have  func main in the repo which will be removed soon Now back in the go-thrust directory

 ```bash
 go build -o thrust src/main.go